-ANZNZ's capital position remains very strong, with a CET1 ratio of 13.4% as of 30 September 2021.
-In fiscal 2021, the bank's CET1 ratio improved by 170 basis points.
-We expect the bank will continue to maintain high levels of capital despite the potential for increased capital consumption as dividend payouts normalise.

-We expect New Zealand bank capital to continue to strengthen as the RBNZ's dividend restrictions, which constrain payouts to 50% of earnings, will remain in place until July 2022.
-This also coincides with the introduction of higher regulatory capital ratio requirements, which also come into effect in July 2022, but grants banks a six year transition period to meet the higher targets.
+ANZNZ's capital position remains very strong with a CET1 ratio of 12.4% as of 30 September 2022.
+We expect the bank will continue to maintain high levels of capital despite the potential for increased capital consumption as dividend payouts normalise following the removal of dividend restrictions imposed by the RBNZ during the pandemic.
+This is because of the RBNZ's higher regulatory capital ratio requirements, which came into effect in July 2022, but grants banks a six year transition period to meet the higher targets.

 Under the RBNZ's new capital rules, the CET1, Tier 1 and Total Capital requirements for New Zealand's four largest banks will rise to 13.5%, 16.0% and 18.0% of risk weighted assets (RWA) respectively.
-This represents a significant increase from the current requirements of 7%, 8.5% and 10.5%.
+This represents a significant increase from the previous requirements of 7%, 8.5% and 10.5%.

-Since 1 January 2022, the RBNZ has also required the major banks to report both IRB and standardised capital calculations and the output floor on IRB exposures was set to 85%.
+Since 1 January 2022, the RBNZ has also required the major banks to report both IRB and standardised capital calculations and limited the RWAs calculated using the banks' IRB approach to be no less than 85% of the RWA calculated under the standardised approach.
 The derecognition of non qualifying AT1 and Tier 2 instruments also commenced at the start of 2022 and will be fully derecognised by 1 July 2028.
-From 1 October 2022, the IRB scalar will increase from 1.06 to 1.20.
+From 1 October 2022, the IRB scalar increased from 1.06 to 1.20, lowering the bank's CET1 ratio by 50bps to 11.9%.